List of 40 Rare and Unique Exotic Pets

 Common snake-necked turtles are strange-looking aquatic animals that are rare in the pet trade as they are difficult to breed.
 As one can guess, their long neck prevents them from being able to pull their head into their shell.
 They can emit a foul-smelling liquid that smells like skunk from their musk glands when threatened.
 Their care is complex.

-This racoon, native to Central and South America, has been recently imported and has become available to private owners in small numbers.
-As the name suggests, they eat crustaceans but also foods like fruit, amphibians and eggs.
+This raccoon, native to Central and South America, has been recently imported and has become available to private owners in small numbers.
+As the name suggests, they eat crustaceans but also foods like fruit, amphibians, and eggs.
 They are more arboreal (tree-dwelling) than North American raccoons.

 This adorable crab is used as a member of community marine aquariums.
 It gets its name from the tiny anemones that it carries and waves at predators, causing it to resemble a cheerleader with pom poms.
 This endearing trait makes it a fine choice for tanks with peaceful fish and invertebrates.

 Most people haven't heard of the name "tamandua" but they have heard of giant anteaters.
 These are lesser anteaters and they have complex dietary requirements that are difficult for the average person to provide.